 Personal webpage and contact information at Université de Lille

 Julien Chantel is a Research Engineer at the Université de Lille.
 Julien Chantel obtained a PhD at the Bayerisches Geoinstitut, University of Bayreuth, Germany, followed by post-doctoral fellowships at the Université Clermont Auvergne, France, and Case Western University, United States.
 He is an expert in high pressure mineral physics and on performing experiments at synchrotron sources.
-His role in the project is in charge of assisting students in their experimental work.
+His role in the project was of assisting students in their experimental work.

 Matthias Krug is a PhD student in the mineralogy group at WWU Münster since April 2018.
 After finishing his Bachelor’s in Geosciences he continued with a Master’s in Geomaterials, both in Göttingen.
 He is interested in the composition of the earth’s interior and how different minerals and their phase transitions determine the behavior of the whole system.
 His contribution to the project will be to investigate microstructures and textures induced by phase transition in basaltic crust using high-pressure synchrotron experiments.